Toyota Tundra Tire Review By Carter Hayes June 16, 2026 8 min read

 Key Benefits

-• High load capacity suitable for heavy loads
+• High load capacity suitable for heavier truck use

 Nitto Ridge Grappler

-The Ridge Grappler by Nitto is an all-terrain hybrid tire with a variable pitch tread for quiet road manners, lateral Z grooves and shoulder channels to expel mud and slush, and biting edges for wet/dry traction.
+The Ridge Grappler by Nitto is a hybrid all-terrain tire with a variable pitch tread for quieter road manners, lateral Z grooves and shoulder channels to expel mud and slush, and biting edges for wet/dry traction.

 You get a true hybrid all-terrain that balances road comfort with off-road capability.
 The variable pitch tread helps keep highway noise down while the lateral Z grooves and shoulder channels clear mud and slush when you head off the beaten path.
 It works well for daily driving, long highway runs and weekend trail runs where traction and composure matter, though it isn’t a dedicated winter tire.
 If you want a tire that looks aggressive but still rides comfortably on pavement, this is a strong, practical choice.